-The region is known for its unique Viking history, small farming communities, and hot springs that create a truly special atmosphere.
-Here, you can hike among historic ruins, sail between icebergs, or experience local culture in charming settlements like Qassiarsuk and Igaliku.
+South Greenland is especially known for its unique Viking history, small farming communities with sheep farmers, and hot springs that create a truly special atmosphere.
+Here, you can hike among historic ruins, sail between icebergs, or experience the local culture in charming settlements like Qassiarsuk and Igaliku.

-With a milder climate and exceptional natural experiences, South Greenland is the perfect place for both relaxation and adventure.
+With a milder climate and outstanding natural experiences, South Greenland is a perfect place for both relaxation and adventure.

 Dog sledding: No

-Midnight sun in summer: No, but it’s light almost around the clock during the summer months
+Midnight sun in summer: No, but it is light almost around the clock during the summer months

 Northern lights: Yes, possible to see when it’s dark